10 Mistakes To Avoid When Returning to Work After Vacation

 Jet lag isn’t the only thing you need to prepare for.
 Some extra time between the end of the vacation and the return to work can help you settle, adjust, and accommodate the change.

 I plan my vacation so that I have a couple of days to adapt before returning back to work.
-If I spent the time by the sea in another city or even country, it would be exhausting to run back to work the next day I come home.
+If I spent time by the sea in another city or even country, it would be exhausting to run back to work the next day I come home.
 I need time to adjust, unpack my bags, prepare the apartment, shop for groceries, take care of myself, and tune in to work.
-A couple of days are exactly enough for all that!
+A couple of days is exactly enough for all that!

 Do you know what can make a buffer between your vacation and work even better?
 Adding some mind-trickery to it!